Code-Institute-Submissions/stickandbindle/README.md

 - To ensure my website is on standard with the websites of competitors in the travel industry.
 - To instil curiousity and excitement in site users around the trips we provide.
 - As a newly founded company to promote our brand throughout the site.
-- To ensure the website is viewable on desktops, laptops, tablets and mobile phones.
+- To ensure the website is responsive and maintains its visual appeal on desktops, laptops, tablets and mobile phones.

 ### Strategy